 In reality the BEL (Beltronics) Pro 300 is an Escort Passport 8500 X50 that visited a different tailor (BEL is an Escort division).
-It's slotted into the line one notch below its upscale GPS-enabled sibling, the superb BEL Pro 500.
+It's slotted into the line one notch below its upscale GPS-enabled sibling, the BEL Pro 500.

-The Pro 300 replaces the Pro RX65 as the flagship non-GPS model in the Pro-series lineup.
-Lower-priced Pro models include the BEL Pro 200 and Pro 100.
+The Pro 300 replaced the Pro RX65 as the flagship non-GPS model in the Pro-series lineup.
+Lower-priced Pro models include the BEL Pro 200 and BEL Pro 100.
 All three use the same housing and aside from badging, they look identical.
 The chief differences are price, features and performance, particularly the latter.

 Unlike the platinum-hued housing of its RX65 forebear, the BEL Pro 300 case is covered by a unique rubberlike matte finish.
 While the shiny BEL Pro RX65 was prone to casting a reflection of itself in the windshield on sunny days, the BEL Pro 300 is vastly more resistant to such behavior.
 This trait alone makes it more endearing than its predecessor.